Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 Drive through the heart of Cajun Country to Baton Rouge for an orientation tour that features the Governor’s Mansion and the State Capitol.
 Next, on to elegant Natchez, a thriving port in the golden years of the cotton trade.
 Visit a gracious PRE-CIVIL WAR HOME featuring fine collections of period furniture and paintings.
 In the evening, relax and perhaps sip a refreshing mint julep as the sun goes down.

-Drive a portion of the Natchez Trace Parkway to Jackson, then north through rural Mississippi to Memphis.
+Drive through rural Mississippi to Memphis.
 On arrival, acquaint yourself with the town during an included orientation tour.
 For your first night in the “Home of the Blues,” why not visit one of the famous music clubs on Beale Street, immortalized in WC Handy’s famous songs?
-(B)

 A trip to Memphis would not be complete without visiting GRACELAND, the palatial home of “The King,” Elvis Presley.
-Our guided platinum audio tour focuses on the splendid garden and the opulent 15,000-square-foot mansion.
+Our guided audio tour focuses on the memorial garden and the opulent 15,000-square-foot mansion.
 Afterward, the “Capital of Country Music,” Nashville.

 First stop today is Chattanooga, home of the Chattanooga Choo Choo.
-Then, enter the “Peach State” of Georgia and continue through Chattahoochee National Forest to the fast-growing metropolis of Atlanta, former home and burial place of civil rights leader, Martin Luther King Jr. Visit the grave and eternal flame dedicated to preserving his legacy.
-After a brief orientation tour, the rest of the day is yours to explore further or relax.
+Then, enter the “Peach State” of Georgia and continue through Chattahoochee National Forest to the fast-growing metropolis of Atlanta, former home and burial place of civil rights leader Martin Luther King Jr. Enjoy an orientation tour, followed by a short visit to the grave and eternal flame dedicated to preserving his legacy.

 Head south through rich, rolling farmland to the historic seaport of Savannah for a 2-night stay.
 On this afternoon’s TROLLEY TOUR, your tour highlights attractions such as the City Market, Forsyth Park, Mercer House, Madison Square (where General Sherman concluded his “March to the Sea”), Colonial Park Cemetery, and the world-famous River Street.
 This evening is free to explore this charming city on your own.

 Travel into the “Sunshine State” of Florida, stopping first at St. Augustine, the oldest city in the United States.
-You will see the Oldest Government House and the Spanish fortress, Castillo de San Marcos, on your orientation tour.
+You will see the oldest Government House and the Spanish fortress, Castillo de San Marcos, on your orientation tour.
 Then, drive to the magical city of Orlando.
-(CB)